tirupati17/tirupati17.github.io/_posts/2018-08-12-wreely-app-architecture.md

 <h3> Setup initial extensions for native controls & class </h3>

-Swift has amazing set of open source extensions library which you can use via dependency manager cocoapods or carthage.
+Swift has the amazing set of open source extensions library which you can use via dependency manager CocoaPods or Carthage.

 Few good libraries for extensions are as below:
 - [SwifterSwift](https://github.com/SwifterSwift/SwifterSwift)
 - [EZSwiftExtensions](https://github.com/goktugyil/EZSwiftExtensions)

-In Wreely based on type I have created project necessary extensions only as per below folder structure.
+In Wreely based on type, I have created project necessary extensions only as per below folder structure.

 {% gist 02a67132058bc472f94492006287867e %}

-> Soon will open source this project then you can easily see content of this extensions and all other files.
+> Soon will open source this project then you can easily see the content of these extensions and all other files.

  ---